cube2matrix/Krypton/README.md

 ### Shortest Path Search
 Always when running in single thread, we use Dijkstra or Bell-Ford algorithm to find shortest pathes, but in paralle situation, the former 2 algorithm is not easy to implement.
 But we can use parallel Breadth-First Search which maps process on each node to find all shortest pathes.

+	class MAPPER
+		method Map(VertexId id, Node N)
+			d <- N.Distance
+			EMIT(id, [])
+			for n in N.Neiborhood do
+				EMIT(id, list+n)

+	class REDUCER
+		method Reduce(VertexId id, Array[] list)
+			for path in list
+				if shortest(path)
+					result <- path
+			EMIT(id, result)

 The idea of algorithm we implemented is from [Ulrik Brandes](http://www.inf.uni-konstanz.de/algo/publications/b-vspbc-08.pdf)

 ## EXPERIMENTS

 ### Environment and Datasets

+We test the program on CCR HPC in Buffalo, with computation resources range from 1 to 32.
+The datesets is from [PubMed](http://www.ncbi.nlm.nih.gov/pubmed), we picked 20GB plain file to test.

 ### Performance Summary

 ## CONCLUSION